Alifener/terraform-docker-tomcat/README.md

 1. terraform plan -out out.terraform

-2. terraform apply out.terraform (in ecs fail case just run this command again)
+2. terraform apply out.terraform (you can re-run this command if ecs resource fails)

 3. Check the output for ecr url and application endpoint url.